UTAH DEPARTMENT OF WORKFORCE SERVICES

 Reopening a Closed Claim

-If you are still claiming benefits after three weeks, you may receive a notice to complete an online eligibility review.
+You may receive a notice to complete an online eligibility review.
 This review asks basic eligibility questions and requires you to provide your work search contacts.
 Your benefits may be denied if you:

 - Fail to complete the eligibility review